chancehudson/vmm/SPEC.md

 All functions are globally available and invoked using parentheses syntax. e.g. a function in `example.vmm` is invoked with `example()`.
 Functions MAY return a variable, and MAY accept any number of comma separated arguments.

 Functions MAY access function arguments using parentheses without a leading function name. e.g. `(in0, in1)`

+## Lookup tables

+Lookup tables may be specified as files containing decimal numbers separated by newlines.
+Tables should be named using the characters `0-9a-zA-Z_` suffixed with `.vmmlk`.